maxxxxc/SIR-Summer-2023/README.md

 - For distributed **logistic regression**, **posterior probability averaging** offers the most robust performance and is the recommended approach.
 - For distributed **SVM**, posterior probability averaging adds modeling complexity without significant gains.
 Thus, **functional (real-valued) averaging** is preferred.

+## 📂 Repository Contents

+- `dataset/` — Containts all input datasets.
+- `Main Scripts/` — Analysis code for all datasets (includes Logistic Regression and SVMs)
+- `Output Results/` — Output results for all datasets
+- `Jupyter Notebook Code/` — All other miscellaneous code, mostly comprised of individual dataset analysis code.